Geometry of the cumulant series in diffusion MRI: Methods

-\update{ For the clinical validation, 627 subjects (aged $42.7 \pm 13.6$ years, 443 females) identified with a clinical diagnosis of MS using the McDonald criteria\cite{POLMAN2011} who were referred for MRI of the head at NYU Langone Health between November 2014 and June 2020.
+For the clinical validation\cite{LIAO2024,CHEN2024}, 627 subjects (aged $42.7 \pm 13.6$ years, 443 females) identified with a clinical diagnosis of multiple sclerosis who were referred for MRI of the head at NYU Langone Health between November 2014 and June 2020.
 562 controls (aged $42.9 \pm 14.1$ years, 386 females) were selected from subjects with normal brain MRI and no history of neurological disorder, referred for imaging due to headache or dizziness.
 Groups were matched for age and sex.
 Subjects underwent MRI on whole body Siemens 3T-systems (Prisma: $47.1\%$, Skyra: $52.9\%$).
-The clinical dMR protocol used a monopolar EPI sequence with linear $\B$-tensor encoding as follows: 4-5 $b=0$ images, $b_\mathrm{LTE}=1\mathrm{ms}/\mu\mathrm{m}^2$ along 20 directions and $b_\mathrm{LTE}=2\mathrm{ms}/\mu\mathrm{m}^2$ along 60 directions.
-Imaging parameters: voxel size$\,=1.7\times1.7\times3\,$mm$^3$, $T_R=3.2-4\,$s and $T_E=70-96\,$ms on Prisma and $T_R=3.5-4.3\,$s and $T_E=70-96\,$ms on Skyra, $R_\text{GRAPPA}=2$, partial Fourier$\,=6/8$, multiband$\,=2$.
-Scan time was 6 minutes per subject.}
+The clinical dMRI protocol used a monopolar EPI sequence with linear $\B$-tensor encoding as follows: 4-5 $b=0$ images, $b_\mathrm{LTE}=1\mathrm{ms}/\mu\mathrm{m}^2$ along 20 directions and $b_\mathrm{LTE}=2\mathrm{ms}/\mu\mathrm{m}^2$ along 60 directions.
+Imaging parameters: voxel size$\,=1.7\times1.7\times3\,$mm$^3$, $T_R=3.2-4\,$s and $T_E=70-96\,$ms on Prisma, and $T_R=3.5-4.3\,$s and $T_E=70-96\,$ms on Skyra, $R_\text{GRAPPA}=2$, partial Fourier$\,=6/8$, multiband$\,=2$.
+Scan time was 6 minutes per subject.